 Command Managed Equal Opportunity Program

-The objective of Command Managed Equal Opportunity is to promote positive command morale and quality of life by providing an environment in which all personnel can perform to their maximum ability, unimpeded by institutional or individual biases based on race, color, ethnicity, national origin, gender or religious stereotypes.
+The objective of Command Managed Equal Opportunity is to promote positive command morale and quality of life by providing an environment in which all personnel can perform to their maximum ability, unimpeded by institutional or individual biases based on race, color, religion, sex (including gender identity), national origin, or sexual orientation.
 Command leaders must create, shape, and maintain a positive EO environment through policy, communication, training, education, enforcement and assessment.

 Command Managed Equal Opportunity is intended to be one of many commanders' tools for the prevention of unprofessional behavior and for ensuring EO goals are obtained.
 Leadership has the authority and responsibility to ensure that Navy Core Values are integrated into our daily business.